SegoGithub/fox-rss/README.md

-# fxo-rss
+# fox-rss
- RSS feed with fox images using YuaFox/lynx-iberian
+ a simple python script to generate an rss feed of foxes using YuaFox/lynx-iberian